-Academic Language Is Critical to Success
+Academic Language is Critical to Success

 Theory of Change

-- Integrated practice: Students engage in dialogic reading, cloze activities, word and syntax games, and other types of independent, guided, and collaborative language practice to develop word comprehension in varied contexts.
+- Integrated practice: Students engage in dialogic reading, cloze activities, word and syntax games, and other types of independent, guided, and collaborative language practice to develop comprehension in varied contexts.
 This variety of contexts and modes is helpful for understanding nuanced meanings and fluency with academic texts.
 (Bravo et al, 2007; Graves, 2009; Nisbet & Austin, 2013; Peregoy & Boyle, 2013).

-- Usage in varied contexts: The progression culminates with multimodal composition projects involving writing, editing, speaking, and other learning tasks to create "comprehensible output," which Swain (2005) theorizes deepens linguistic knowledge and assists learners in conveying meaning.
+- Applying in varied contexts: The progression culminates with multimodal composition projects involving writing, editing, speaking, and other learning tasks to create "comprehensible output," which Swain (2005) theorizes deepens linguistic knowledge and assists learners in conveying meaning.
 This builds broader academic language comprehension, including syntax and fluency with usage.

 Evidence for Intermediate and Education Outcomes